-The Gibellini group of claims was acquired on June 22, 2017, through lease from the claimant (the Gibellini Lessor) and includes an area of approximately 771 acres.
-Under the Gibellini MLA, Prophecy leased the Gibellini group of claims which originally constituted the Gibellini Project by among other things, agreeing to pay to the Gibellini Lessor, annual advance royalty payments which will be tied, based on an agreed formula (not to exceed USD120,000 per year), to the average vanadium pentoxide price of the prior year.
-Upon commencement of production, Prophecy will maintain its acquisition through lease of the Gibellini group of claims by paying to the Gibellini Lessor, a 2.5% NSR until a total of USD3 million is paid.
-Thereafter, the NSR will be reduced to 2% over the remaining life of the mine (and referred to thereafter, as "production royalty payments").
-All advance royalty payments made, will be deducted as credits against future production royalty payments.
+The Gibellini group of claims was acquired on June 22, 2017, through lease from the claimant and current holder of the Gibellini mineral claims (the "Gibellini Lessor") and includes an area of approximately 771 acres.
+Under the Gibellini mineral lease agreement dated June 22, 2017 (the "Gibellini MLA"), Prophecy leased the Gibellini group of claims which originally constituted the Gibellini Project by among other things, agreeing to pay to the Gibellini Lessor, annual advance royalty payments which will be tied, based on an agreed formula (not to exceed USD\$120,000 per year), to the average vanadium pentoxide price of the prior year.
+Upon commencement of production, Prophecy will maintain its acquisition through lease of the Gibellini group of claims by paying to the Gibellini Lessor, a 2.5% NSR until a total of USD\$3 million is paid.
+Thereafter, the NSR will be reduced to 2% over the remaining life of the mine (and referred to thereafter, as "Production Royalty Payments").
+All advance royalty payments made, will be deducted as credits against future Production Royalty Payments.
 The lease is for a term of 10 years, which can be extended for an additional 10 years at Prophecy's option.